PeterNoelEvans/pbs-lms/docs/system-structure.md

 The Learning Resource Hub is organized in a hierarchical structure that manages educational content.
 This document explains how different components relate to each other and how resources are organized.

+## Teacher Authorization System

+**Administrator**: Peter Evans (peter@pbs.ac.th) is the sole administrator with authority to:
+- Approve or reject new teacher requests
+- Manage all teacher accounts
+- Control access to the platform

+**Teacher Access**: All prospective teachers must submit requests for approval **Student Access**: Open registration with standard validation

 ## Core Components

 ### 1. Subjects